Philadelphia Wings: Resurrection

 On September 14, 2017, the NLL awarded an expansion franchise in Philadelphia to owner Comcast Spectacor.
 The franchise fee for Philadelphia and fellow expansion team San Diego Seals was a reported $5 million.
-On November 29, 2017, it was announced the new franchise would use the "Wings" name to create the notion that the Wings had "returned" to Philadelphia.
-The Wings played their first game on December 15, 2018 in a loss against the Buffalo Bandits, 17–15.
+On November 29, 2017, it was announced the new franchise would use the "Wings" name to pay homage to the history of indoor lacrosse in Philadelphia.
+The Wings played their first game on December 15, 2018 in a 17–15 loss against the Buffalo Bandits.